Shadow Fight

-Shadow Fight is a series of fighting video games developed by Nekki.
+Shadow Fight is a series of fighting video games developed by Banzai.Games and published by Nekki.
 Each game is set in the Far East, involving martial arts action between combatants that are typically silhouettes.
-The first installment was initially released as a Facebook game, before two sequels made available as free-to-play mobile games.
+The first installment was initially released as a Facebook game before two sequels were made available as free-to-play mobile games.

 Games

 Shadow Fight

 Shadow Fight was a Facebook-based fighting game developed by Nekki.
 It was released on February 12, 2011.
-In online battles, players play against each-other, utilizing magic spells, long-range weapons, and hand-to-hand combat tools, or through unarmed fighting.
-Shadow Fight was available on Facebook in English, Russian, German, French, Italian, Portuguese, and Turkish.
+In online battles, players play against each other, utilizing magic spells, long-range weapons, and hand-to-hand combat tools, or through unarmed fighting.
+Shadow Fight was available in English, Russian, German, French, Italian, Portuguese, and Turkish on Facebook.

-The game continued to be available until a few months before the release of Shadow Fight 3.
+The game was available until a few months before the release of Shadow Fight 3.
 On August 16, 2017, the developers announced on Twitter that the Shadow Fight servers would shut down on September 29, 2017, and that in-game transactions would no longer be accepted.
 Players who opened the game received 900,000 rubies as a farewell gift.
-Due to popular demand however, Nekki delayed the shutdown by one month to October 27, 2017.
+Due to popular demand, however, Nekki delayed the shutdown by one month to October 27, 2017.

 Shadow Fight 2

-Shadow Fight 2 is the second installment of the trilogy.
+Shadow Fight 2 is a popular fighting game developed by Nekki.
+It was the second installment of the trilogy.
 Released worldwide in 2014 for mobile devices and ported to computers and eighth-generation consoles, the sequel is more story-driven than its predecessor.
 The plot follows a warrior known only as "Shadow", who was once a legendary warrior, renowned for never losing a battle.
 While seeking a worthy opponent, Shadow accidentally opened the Gate of Shadows, a pathway to another realm, unleashing powerful demons into his world.
 Reduced to a faceless silhouette, Shadow now fights to reclaim his lost honor and physical body.

-The game consists of multiple acts, each of which involves the player leveling up by taking part in battles against AI-controlled opponents, earning currency to upgrade Shadow's arsenal.
-While the first acts revolve around Shadow battling the demons he unleashed upon the world and looking for a way to seal back the Gates of Shadows, the final part of the game sees Shadow venturing into the Shadow World, where he must defeat an alien warlord called Titan.
+The game consists of multiple acts, each involving the player leveling up by taking part in battles against AI-controlled opponents, earning currency to upgrade Shadow's arsenal.
+While the first acts revolve around Shadow battling the demons he unleashed upon the world and looking for a way to seal back the Gates of Shadows, the final part of the game sees Shadow venturing into the Shadow World, where he must defeat an alien warlord called "Titan".
 The game also includes a multiplayer mode, where rather than fighting each other, players must work together to defeat various bosses in the Underworld.